 1. Check That Your Power Supply Unit Is Operational

-Before anything else, you should check that your power supply unit (PSU) is working as expected.
+Before anything else, check that your power supply unit (PSU) is working as expected.
 This cube-like unit sits at one of the four corners of your PC.

-It has a conspicuous air intake fan and several cable runnings to and from it, so you’ll be able to recognize it easily.
+It has a conspicuous air intake fan and several cables running to and from it so you can recognize it easily.

 The power supply unit is the heart of any computer system.
 Its job is to provide reliable and efficient power to all components inside a computer.

 This ensures that everything has enough energy to do its job, from the smallest component, like a RAM chip, all the way up to larger components, like your motherboard.

 Without a good power supply unit, your system won’t function properly.